csc-training/csc-env-eff/part-2/installing/compilers.md

 1. Use `gfortran` compiler instead of `gcc`.
 The previous options are the same for both compilers.

-💭 How does the performance/results compare to the C++ code?
+💭 How does the performance and results compare with the C++ code?
 Does `gfortran` deliver similar improvements as `gcc`?

 ## More information